 Damien English is an elected Member of Dáil Éireann.
 He represents the people of the Meath West constituency.
 He is an experienced, considerate and energetic public representative who provides a professional service through his two full-time constituency offices.

 In Government, Damien is the Minister for Housing and Urban Development.
 He works closely with his Fine Gael colleague, the Minister for Housing, Planning and Local Government, Eoghan Murphy T.D. in providing political leadership on improving the supply of quality, affordable homes for families, tackling homelessness and regenerating communities.

 He was previously Minister for Skills, Research and Innovation from 2014 to 2016, working across the key Government Departments of Education and Enterprise, Jobs and Innovation.

 Damien was first elected to Dáil Éireann for Co.
-Meath in 2002, becoming its youngest member, and again for Meath West in 2007 and 2011.
+Meath in 2002, becoming its youngest member, and again for Meath West in 2007, 2011 and 2016.
 He was a member of Meath County Council from 1999 to 2004.

 An experienced politician and Member of Dáil Éireann, he is a former Chairman of the Oireachtas Joint Committee for Jobs, Enterprise and Innovation, and its predecessor the Oireachtas Committee for Jobs, Social Protection and Education.